NethermindEth/el-node-spec/docs/docs/spec/packaging/profiles.md

 ## Monitoring and metrics settings

-A Node environment is a set of services deployed with Docker in the same Docker network.
+An AVS Node environment is a set of services deployed with Docker in the same Docker network.
 Prometheus metrics can be fetched from exporters that each service could implement.
 To know where these metrics are, we can rely on [docker container networking](https://docs.docker.com/config/containers/container-networking/) to reference services.

 The monitoring setup is the set of a Grafana instance, Prometheus, and Node Exporter.
 Details about this monitoring stack can be found [here](/docs/category/monitoring-stack).

-The profile file is the place to declare Prometheus targets inside the Node setup mentioning the service name, port, and path to get metrics (`monitoring-target`).
+The profile file is the place to declare Prometheus targets inside the AVS Node setup mentioning the service name, port, and path to get metrics (`monitoring-target`).

 The metrics port could be exposed in the `docker-compose.yml` for it to be reachable from outside the host machine, but is not mandatory to do so.